CraftAcademyLabs/swish_api/README.md

 - Finally we add the client certificate, key and store to our call and point to the location of the root CA certificate `Swish_TLS_RootCA.pem`.
 - This method will allow us to make contact with the Swish API.

+## NGROK

+Ngrok is a multiplatform tunnelling, reverse proxy software that establishes secure tunnels from a public endpoint such as internet to a locally running network service.
+You have to download and setup [Ngrok](https://ngrok.com/) in the project folder and run it to tunnel your Puma server.
+You will alsso have to update your callback Url to the one that Ngrok opens for you.

 ## Payment Requests

 ### Create a payment request